k-kolomeitsev/aid-markup/README.md

 This significantly improves how automated systems interact with user interfaces, simplifies writing web-testing scripts and parsing robots, and opens up new possibilities for enhancing accessibility.

 Since this document is a **draft**, we invite the community to discuss, test, and further refine the specification based on real use cases.

+## Additional.
+Tools

+Currently, I am working on a Chrome extension that will dynamically add aid HTML tags from a knowledge base to websites I have manually annotated.

+The markup files will be stored in this repository in the [/markups](./markups) folder.